Transportation Improvement Program (TIP) 2023

 The curve + crosswalks are great, because they give pedestrians priority over cars.
 If anything is a problem, it's the Starbucks drive-through, with people pulling out nearly blind with their coffee in one hand.
 Several times (on a bike going < 20 mph), I've been cut-off by people trying to make a left out of Starbucks, and stopping half-way while still blocking the northbound lane.
 The solution is to only allow right turns out of the Starbucks drive-through.

-Erik about 1 year ago
+Erik over 1 year ago

 -Please consider full funding for 86th Avenue SE Sidewalk Improvements (SE 42nd Street to Island Crest Way).
 This is critically needed to provide a required walking facility where none exists.